reneesaks/psback/README.md

 * Production environment called `production`
 * Deployment environment called `development`

-All `.properties` files are encrypted using custom encryption utility.
-Encrypted files have `.pf` (Protected File) exentsion.
-To decrypt them, run `util/PropertiesEncryptor.java` main method with arguments `decrypt` AND `password`.
-For encryption, run it with arguments `encrypt` AND `password`.
-For example, in IntelliJ, you can edit the configuration and add program parameters (i.e `decrypt supersecretpassword`).

 By default development environment is used in packaged application build process.
 Test data is loaded in via `import.sql` file in resources folder.

 ## Before running